SanShiv1312/Notes/SEM-4/SCSA1401/UNIT-1/README.md

 ### -> **Class** :
 A class is a `blueprint` for creating objects.
 It can also be stated as a "template for the objects"
 - It is a user-defined type that describes what a certain type of object will look like
-- Collection of objects is called class.
+- Collection of objects having same characteristic properties that exhibit common behavior is called class.
 It is a `logical entity`.
 - Class doesn't consume the space and is used for declaring and creating the objects.